- All News

 “My focus was on me, not on service,” Clinton impresses.
 “In the back of my mind I knew I wanted to join the foreign service because I wanted to give back, but I hadn't really thought through that or articulated it.”

-When the interviewer pointed out that Clinton’s specifications could be satisfied by any number of other positions, Clinton paused.
+When the interviewer pointed out that Clinton’s motivating desires could be satisfied by any number of other positions, Clinton paused.
 He stopped and asked himself, “why do I want this job?
 Why not international development contracting or another government job?”